Self-commutators of Toeplitz operators and isoperimetric inequalities: Introduction

 In Section \ref{sec:dqd}, we will revisit the above results in a computational setting (again in the context of Smirnov space).
 We take $G$ to be a quadrature domain.
 This choice leads to a finite rank commutator whose matrix can be calculated explicitly.
 Within a one parameter family of such examples, we compare the estimates mentioned above to the exact value of the norm of the commutator.

 In Section \ref{sec:berg}, we prove our main results which pertain to Toeplitz operators with analytic symbol but in the setting of the Bergman space of $G$.
 We provide a lower bound for the norm of the commutator.
 Again the geometry of the spectrum of $T$ comes into play, but in addition to its area, the bound depends on the fundamental frequency (i.e., the first Dirichlet eigenvalue of the Laplacian).
-Namely, we prove the following.
+Let $G_\phi$ denote the Riemann surface formed by sheets over $\phi(G)$.
+Then we prove the following.

 { Suppose that $G$ is a bounded domain in the plane, and $\phi$ is analytic and locally univalent in $G$.
 Consider the Bergman space $A^2(G)$.
 Let $T_{\phi}:A^2(G) \rightarrow A^2(G)$ be the Toeplitz operator $T_{\phi}(f) = \phi \cdot f$ with symbol $\phi$.
 Then we have the lower bound